Everything you Need to Know about Post Holiday Blues

 I’ve just got back from an amazing trip, feeling relaxed and refreshed.
 Then the realisation sinks in.
 I’m home.
 The holiday is over.

 That glorious feeling of waking up each morning carefree and cheery.
-Days without the normal routine and structure but with an excitement of what the day may entail.
-Will you be relaxing on a beach, exploring a destination, going for a walk, sitting by a pool – decisions, decisions.
+Days without the normal routine and structure but with an excitement of what the day entails.
+Will you be relaxing on a beach?
+Or will you explore a destination?
+Maybe you’ll go for a walk or sit by a pool.
+Decisions, decisions.
 Yet, nice decisions!

-Just being in a new destination coupled with the abandonment of regularity seems to send a huge endorphin burst through your body.
+Just being in a new destination gives you an endorphin burst.
+Abandoning regularity enhances this effect.
 Everyone is happy and stress free.
-You’re not thinking about your DIY jobs or tending to the garden or the myriad of other things waiting to be done at home.
+You’re not thinking about your DIY jobs.
+You’re not tending to the garden.
+You aren’t considering the myriad of other tasks waiting to be done at home.
 No, it’s that liberating feeling we all love.

-As the holiday goes on, you begin to look and feel more and more healthy.
+As the holiday goes on, you start to look and feel more and more healthy.
 Your skin has a glow to it that wasn’t there before.
 You feel less stressed and so much more enthusiastic about embracing new activities or meeting new people.
-You like the holiday you a lot.
+You like this newly invigorated holiday person you’ve become.

 The Reality of the Return to Home